ros2/rmw_cyclonedds/CYCLONEDDS_QUALITY_DECLARATION.md

 Each feature in Cyclone DDS has corresponding tests which simulate typical usage, and they are located in separate directories next to the sources.
 New features are required to have tests before being added.

-A substantial amount of the tests found throughout the source tree appear to verify functionality of various features of Cyclone DDS.
+A substantial amount of the tests found throughout the source tree verify functionality of various features of Cyclone DDS.
 However the lack of a complete feature list (see section [3.i]) makes it difficult to analyze the breadth of the tests.

 ### Public API Testing [4.ii]

 Each part of the public API has tests, and new additions or changes to the public API require tests before being added.
 The tests aim to cover both typical usage and corner cases.
-There are some tests throughout the Cyclone DDS source tree which specifically target the public API, but there are no policies or mechanisms to discover and measure which tests target the public API or how much of the public API is covered by the existing tests.
+There are some tests throughout the Cyclone DDS source tree which specifically target the public API.
+In principle the entire interface does get tested, and in reality it is pretty close.

+Current lack of analysis of which parts of the code get hit by tests do make it hard to measure the extent of the tests.

 In continuous integration, address sanitizer is enabled for some of the test matrix.
 Address sanitizer errors result in CI failure.